bstascavage/plexReport/README.md

 ## Config file

 ###### email
-`title` - Banner title for the email body
+`title` - Banner title for the email body.
+Required.

 ###### plex
 `server` - IP address of your Plex server.
-Defaults to 'localhost'
+Defaults to 'localhost'.
+Optional.

-`api_key` - Your Plex API key
+`api_key` - Your Plex API key.
+Required.

 ###### mail
-`address` - Address of your smtp relay server.  (ie smtp.gmail.com)
+`address` - Address of your smtp relay server.  (ie smtp.gmail.com).
+Required.

 `port` - Mail port to use.
 Default is 25.
-(Use 587 for gmail.com)
+(Use 587 for gmail.com).
+Required

-`username` - Email address to send the email from
+`username` - Email address to send the email from.
+Required.

-`password` - Password for hte email set above
+`password` - Password for hte email set above.
+Required.

-`from` - Display name of the sender
+`from` - Display name of the sender.
+Required.

 `subject` - Subject of the email.
-Note that the script will automatically add a date to the end of the subject
+Note that the script will automatically add a date to the end of the subject.
+Required.

 ## Images